Indiana Rules of Court

-(a) In all criminal cases, if the defendant is charged with: murder, a Class A, B, or C felony, including any enhancement(s), the jury shall consist of twelve (12) persons, unless the parties and the court agree to a lesser number of jurors.
+(a) In all criminal cases, if the defendant is charged with: murder, a Class A, B, or C felony, including any enhancement(s), a Level 1, 2, 3, 4, or 5 felony, including any enhancement(s) the jury shall consist of twelve (12) persons, unless the parties and the court agree to a lesser number of jurors.
 If the defendant is charged with any other crime, the jury shall consist of six (6) persons.
 The court shall determine the number of alternate jurors to be seated.
 The verdict shall be unanimous.

 (b) In all civil cases, the jury shall consist of six (6) persons, unless the parties agree to a lesser number of jurors before the jury is selected.
 The verdict shall be unanimous, unless the parties stipulate before the verdict is announced that a verdict or finding of a stated majority of the jurors shall be taken as the verdict or finding of the jury.
 The number of alternate jurors shall be governed by Trial Rule 47(B).